 - Raspberry Preserves: Choose a preserve that's seedless and is made with pectin, not gelatin.
 The preserve will help the raspberry sauce set and form a raspberry layer on top of the cheesecake.

-It's quite easy to make vegan cheesecake, but you do need to plan ahead.
+- It's quite easy to make vegan no-bake cheesecake, but you do need to plan ahead.
 Soak your cashews overnight and pop your can of coconut milk into the fridge to chill overnight.

-Pour the crust mixture into the parchment lined pan, spread it out evenly and press it down firmly with the back of a spoon.
-Make sure that the mixture is compacted and firm and pop it in the freezer while you prepare your coconut cheesecake.
+- Pour the crust mixture into the parchment lined pan, spread it out evenly and press it down firmly with the back of a spoon.
+Make sure that the mixture is compacted and firm and pop it in the freezer while you prepare your vegan no-bake cheesecake.

 Defrost your vegan cheesecake for about 10 minutes before cutting into slices and eating.
 Enjoy!